parasaurolophus/home-automation/README.md

-The implementation of these  features provides practical demonstrations of a number of basic software-engineering concepts such as event-driven programming and data-driven user interfaces.
+The implementation of these  features provides practical demonstrations of a number of basic software-engineering concepts such as event-driven programming and data-driven user interfaces (MVC).
 It also serves as a repository of examples of a number of techniques specific to Node-RED as a home automation platform and how it interoperates with underlying technologies such as WebSockets, JavaScript embedded in HTML and so on.